Yashasvii/shardselection_restapi/README.md

-Dataset used for validation is Insider Threat Test Dataset(CERT V6.2) Shakespeare_data.csv from the site:
+Dataset used for validation is Shakespeare’s play dataset Shakespeare_data.csv from the site:

 https://www.kaggle.com/kingburrito666/shakespeare-plays